roshniisinghh/python-learning-journey/README.md

 This repository contains all the Python projects I'm building while learning programming.

-## Projects Completed
+## Projects
 - ✅ Calculator
+- ⬜ Number Guessing Game
+- ⬜ Rock Paper Scissors
+- ⬜ Hangman
+- ⬜ To-Do List

+## Technologies
+- Python
+- Git
+- GitHub

-## Current Goal
+## Goal

-Become a software engineer and get an internship by next June.
+Become a software engineer and secure an internship by June 2027.

 ---

-Learning one day at a time.
+Learning one project at a time.